Suggestion: Watch the 5 minutes video tutorial before reading this article

 The transfer tax (IMT) is 10% for non-residents.
 This tax is usually paid at the time you sign the final sales contract.

-The property tax starts from 0.3% for non-residents and can range up to almost 0.5%.
+The property tax starts from 0.3% for non-residents and can range up to 0.45%.
+Properties in rural areas are subject to a rate of 0.8%.
+Properties in more urban areas enjoy the lower rates stated.

 Rental income tax (withholding tax)